 • Concluded his collegiate career ranked eighth in Wildcats history with 395 tackles (259 solo) while adding 6.5 sacks (48 yds.), two interceptions, 12 pass breakups, seven forced fumbles and seven fumble recoveries.

 • As a senior, led the SEC in tackles per game (10.6) and tied for 14th in the nation with 139 total stops.

 • Posted 122 tackles as a junior that represented the second-highest total in the SEC and ranked 14th in the nation.

 • Garnered honorable mention All-SEC accolades as a sophomore with 100 tackles (75 solo).

 • Began his collegiate career as a strong safety before switching to linebacker midway through his freshman season.
 Earned freshman all-conference honors and became the first-ever Kentucky freshman to serve as a team captain.

 • Earned a bachelor’s degree in social work from Kentucky.

-• Married to Veronica and the couple has a son, Greyson, and two daughters, Noah Elle and Luca Cruz.
+• Married to Veronica and the couple has a son, Greyson, and three daughters, Noah Elle, Luca Cruz and Layn Lennox.

 • Was named the Georgia Class AAA Defensive Player of the Year by the Atlanta Journal-Constitution after posting 125 tackles as a senior at LaGrange (Ga.)
 High School.
 Helped his team post a 51-3 combined record during his prep career and win two state championships.